davidegat/ESP32-4848S040-Fun/SquaredCoso/README.md

 # SquaredCoso (English)

 SquaredCoso is firmware for 480×480 RGB TFT panels driven by an ESP32-S3.
-It turns the 4848S040 module into a self-updating information kiosk that rotates through themed pages featuring weather, clocks, transport data, motivational quotes, system health, and custom countdowns.
+It turns the 4848S040 module into a self-updating information kiosk that rotates through themed pages featuring weather, RSS news, clocks, motivational quotes, finance/FX, system health, and custom countdowns.

 ## How it works
 The firmware boots the ST7701 display in RGB mode, connects to Wi-Fi, and synchronizes time via NTP.
 Once online it polls the configured APIs on a schedule, sanitizes the received data, and renders polished pages optimized for distance readability.
 Each page stays on screen for the configured interval and refreshes whenever new data is available.

 ## Core features
-- **Automatic page rotation** covering weather, ICS calendar, countdowns, Swiss transport departures, and system diagnostics.
+- **Automatic page rotation** covering weather, air quality, ICS calendar, countdowns, RSS headlines, and system diagnostics.
-- **Custom page selection** straight from the web interface to include or exclude widgets from the rotation.
+- **Custom page selection** straight from the web interface to include or exclude widgets from the rotation (persisted to NVS).
-- **Weather & air-quality widgets** with compact icons, temperature, feels-like data, precipitation, and pollutant-specific AQI.
+- **Weather & air-quality widgets** with compact icons, temperature, feels-like data, precipitation, and pollutant-specific AQI, plus automatic geocoding when lat/lon are missing.
-- **Transport page** with the next departure from the origin station to the destination, including platform, delay, and travel time.
 - **Countdown manager** supporting up to eight events with title, date/time, and optional early reminder.
-- **Quotes & rates** combining BTC/CHF conversion via CoinGecko and a daily motivational message from ZenQuotes.
+- **Quotes & rates** combining BTC conversion into your chosen fiat via CoinGecko and a daily motivational message prioritized from OpenAI (custom topic) with ZenQuotes fallback.
+- **News page** listing the five latest headlines from a configurable RSS feed.
 - **System monitor** reporting uptime, backlight intensity, Wi-Fi RSSI, memory usage, and API health indicators.
 - **Temperature trend chart** for the coming days using Open-Meteo daily means, interpolated across 24 slots.
 - **Daylight hours** page showing sunrise, sunset, and total light duration.
-- **Fast CHF exchange** page toward EUR/USD/GBP/JPY via the Frankfurter API.
+- **Fast FX page** converting from the chosen base currency toward EUR/USD/GBP/JPY/CAD/CNY/INR via Frankfurter, with comparison to the previous refresh.
 - **Robust timekeeping** with DST-aware NTP sync, on-device RTC fallback, and a visible status icon.
-- **Integrated `/settings` interface** to adjust language, weather location, ICS URL, countdown list, transport route, and page timing.
+- **Integrated `/settings` interface** to adjust language, weather location, ICS URL, RSS feed, OpenAI key/topic, BTC amount, fiat currency, countdown list, and page timing.

 ## Hardware preparation
 - **Display**: 4848S040 module (ST7701 driver, 16-bit RGB bus, PWM backlight).